makrai/notes/dubossarsky20-spectra-cross-ling.md

 * input embedding
-  * the spectral methods are computed solely on word vectors from Wikipedia, the results in the downstream tasks are computed with different sets of embeddings (e.g., multilingual embeddings for dependency parsing), or the embeddings are learnt during training (for POS tagging and MT)
+  * the spectral methods are computed solely on word vectors from Wikipedia, the results in the downstream tasks are computed with different sets of embeddings (eg, multilingual embeddings for dependency parsing), or the embeddings are learnt during training (for POS tagging and MT)
 * use of effective rank improving the condition number (via effective condition number)
-  * inspired by recent work that aimed to automatically detect true dim of embe
+  * inspired by recent work that aimed to automatically detect true embed dim
     * tuning embedding dimensionality to evaluation tasks at hand (Wang, 2019; Raunak+ 2019; Carrington+ 2019)
     * we extract the true embedding dimensionality directly from the embedding
-    * Yin and Shen, (2018) employed perturbation analysis to study the robustness of embedding spaces to noise in monolingual settings, and established that it is also related to effective dimensionality of the embedding space
+    * Yin and Shen, (2018) employed perturbation analysis to study the robustness of embedding spaces to noise in monolingual settings, and established that it is also related to effective dim of the embed space
 * we replace the standard matrix rank with effective rank when computing the condition number and our effective condition number (§2.1)
 * we are the first to compare language distance measures that are based on